 It was one of those days…

 Jared happens to stroll into the kitchen in his pajamas, happy as a pig in mud.
 I accused him of not being there for me, waiting at the door, being ready with a towel to dry me off knowing I was coming home.
 Crazy, demanding stuff like that at poor hubby.

 He scampered upstairs quick as lightning for a towel before I got angrier.
 Seeing my own pending crime against an innocent husband, I used that time to pull myself together.
 I didn’t want to turn into my father so I consciously repositioned my psyche and forced a nice smile until I felt better inside again.

 The quick answer is no. HOLY CRAP WE’RE BORING PEOPLE.
 I re-read the notepad I scribbled down and I’m like…that’s our fighting for 6 months?
 But it’s so stupid.
 It’s not something you see on TV with the cheating spouse and the “I’m not Shelly, I’m Shirley, your adopted half-twin sister” kind of drama.

 There isn’t even a scent of a stabbing.

 But actually, the long answer is inconclusive.
-He does work at Google for 12 hours a day.
-I’m half cooped up at home.
+He does work 12 hours a day.
+I’m half cooped up at home tired from Airbnb and running around with the dogs.
 We don’t get that much face to face interaction time with each other to fight about things.
 Not surprisingly, when we do argue, it most often happens during the weekend.
 Over our last 2 3-day weekends we had an argument over something silly.
 We do about an hour worth of silent treatment and then we make up.

 We’re still each other’s bestest friend though 🙂 that’s pretty clear to both of us even though this particular post might not highlight that.